 - the quarterly valuation process begins with each portfolio company or investment being initially evaluated and rated by the investment professionals of the Investment Advisor responsible for the portfolio investment; - preliminary valuation conclusions are then documented and discussed with the investment committee of the Investment Advisor; - the Board engages one or more independent valuation firm(s) to conduct independent appraisals of a selection of our portfolio investments for which market quotations are not readily available.
 Each portfolio company investment is generally appraised by the valuation firm(s) at least once every calendar year and each new portfolio company investment is appraised at least once in the twelve-month period following the initial investment.
 In certain instances, the Company may determine that it is not cost-effective, and as a result it is not in the Company's stockholders' best interest, to request the independent appraisal of certain portfolio company investments.
 Such instances include, but are not limited to, situations where the Company determines that the fair value of the portfolio company investment is relatively insignificant to the fair value of the total portfolio.
-The Board consulted with the independent valuation firm(s) in arriving at the Company's determination of fair value for 13 and 16 of its portfolio company investments, representing 30.5% and 43.0% of the total portfolio investments at fair value (exclusive of new portfolio company investments made during the three months ended December 31, 2016 and 2015, respectively) as of December 31, 2016 and 2015, respectively. - the audit committee of the Board reviews the preliminary valuations of the Investment Advisor and of the independent valuation firm(s) and responds and supplements the valuation recommendations to reflect any comments; and - the Board discusses these valuations and determines the fair value of each investment in our portfolio in good faith, based on the input of the Investment Advisor, the independent valuation firm(s) and the audit committee.
+The Board consulted with the independent valuation firm(s) in arriving at the Company's determination of fair value for 16 and 18 of its portfolio company investments, representing 36.0% and 32.0% of the total portfolio investments at fair value (exclusive of new portfolio company investments made during the three months ended December 31, 2018 and 2017, respectively) as of December 31, 2018 and 2017, respectively.